 The current rate of overfishing sharks exceeds their ability to recover.

 Today, every shark has a price on its head.
 Driven by the shark fin trade, shark populations are crashing globally.
 Overfishing using careless methods like drift nets and longlines has killed 90% of Hammerhead sharks and 30% of all pelagic species.
+We support multi-national swim way protections for migratory sharks and mobula rays, zero retention of critically endangered species in tuna longline industries and establishing marine protected areas that prohibit fishing.

 Despite their immense ecological and societal value, marine megafauna are currently threatened by human exploitation, habitat loss, pollution, and ocean warming, which together have triggered population declines and local extinctions of many species over just the past century.